 Mark Naftalin entered the musical scene in 1965 as the keyboardist with the popular and influential Paul Butterfield Blues Band.
 He is internationally renowned among blues fans for his contributions to the band's sound.
 In 2015 he was inducted with the band into the Rock and Roll Hall of Fame.

 Since leaving the Butterfield Band and settling in the San Francisco Bay Area in 1968 (and then in Connecticut in 2002), Naftalin has continued to work as a musician (soloist, accompanist, bandleader).
-Described by the San Francisco Chronicle as "a brilliant pianist who puts a touch of genius in his blues," he has concertized and recorded over the years with some of the best-known names in his field - John Lee Hooker, Otis Rush, James Cotton, Michael Bloomfield, Big Joe Turner, Etta James, Charlie Musselwhite, Big Mama Thornton, Brownie McGhee, Junior Wells, Roy Brown, Pee Wee Crayton, Ron Thompson, Maurice McKinnies...and many more.
+Described by the San Francisco Chronicle as "a brilliant pianist who puts a touch of genius in his blues," he has concertized and recorded over the years as a soloist and with some of the best-known names in his field -- Percy Mayfield, Lowell Fulson, John Lee Hooker, Otis Rush, James Cotton, Michael Bloomfield, Buddy Guy, Big Joe Turner, Etta James, Charlie Musselwhite, Big Mama Thornton, Brownie McGhee, Junior Wells, Roy Brown, Pee Wee Crayton, Ron Thompson, Maurice McKinnies...and many more.

 In the popular music field, Naftalin's recording credits include the piano part on Brewer & Shipley's top-ten national hit "One Toke Over The Line," and piano and electronic keyboard parts on Van Morrison's classic album St. Domenic's Preview.